-For example, on March 29, 2018, FES filed an application with U.S. Secretary of Energy Rick Perry seeking an emergency order directing PJM to secure the long-term capacity of certain nuclear and coal-fired plants in the region - including FES plants - to compensate their owners "for the full benefits they provide to energy markets and the public at large, including fuel security and diversity."
+AKRON, OH - March 29, 2018 - Citing a serious threat to the stability of the electric grid, FirstEnergy Solutions Corp.
+(FES) today called on US Energy Secretary Rick Perry to issue an emergency order directing PJM Interconnection (PJM), the regional transmission organization, to immediately begin negotiations to secure the long-term capacity of certain nuclear and coal-fired plants in the region and to compensate their owners "for the full benefits they provide to energy markets and the public at large, including fuel security and diversity."

-The relief is being sought under Section 202(c) of the Federal Power Act, which gives the Secretary extraordinary powers to address such emergencies.
+FES filed an application for an order under Section 202c of the Federal Power Act, which gives the Secretary of Energy extraordinary powers to confront such emergencies.